ShanuNisaam/RegistrationForm/README.md

 # RegistrationForm
-Mechine test result is attatched in above file
+Mechine test result is attatched in above code section